Standard C++ Modules

 EXPORT ...

-So this file could be triggered like a module unit or a non-module unit depending on the definition of some macros.
-However, this kind of usage is forbidden by P1857R3 but we haven’t implemented P1857R3 yet.
-This means that is possible to write illegal modules code now, and obviously this will stop working once P1857R3 is implemented.
-A simple suggestion would be “Don’t play macro tricks with module declarations”.
+The intent of this is that this file can be compiled like a module unit or a non-module unit depending on the definition of some macros.
+However, this usage is forbidden by P1857R3 which is not yet implemented in Clang.
+This means that is possible to write invalid modules which will no longer be accepted once P1857R3 is implemented.
+This is tracked by #54047.

 In consistent filename suffix requirement for importable module units

-Currently, clang requires the file name of an importable module unit should end with .cppm (or .ccm, .cxxm, .c++m).
+Currently, Clang requires the file name of an importable module unit to have .cppm (or .ccm, .cxxm, .c++m) as the file extension.
 However, the behavior is inconsistent with other compilers.
+This is tracked by #57416.

 // part.cc